 The new chief executive of the discount airline, Carolyn McCall, has commenced a strategic review of the company's operations in an attempt to tackle problems with its punctuality record and criticisms over timekeeping from its founder, Sir Stelios Haji-Ioannou, The Sunday Times said.

-COAL OF AFRICA (Coal of Africa Ld Ord NPV)
+COAL OF AFRICA (Coal of Africa Limited ORD NPV)

 Coal of Africa has not carried out any unauthorised activity at its Vele mine project in South Africa, the company said on Monday, in response to comments by the government that it had flouted environmental laws.